sdrouard/Final-project/Final_project/README.txt

 -Graph the distribution of the body measures by interactions of the relevant covariates

 Step 4- Data analysis
-Use interpolation to predict the value of the obesity index when missing/extreme values Compare the original and interpolated distribution stratified by the relevant covariates Analysis the determinants of body measures using a linear regression Analysis the determinants of obesity with a logistic model
+-Use interpolation to predict the value of the obesity index when missing/extreme values -Compare the original and interpolated distribution stratified by the relevant covariates -Analysis the determinants of body measures using a linear regression -Analysis the determinants of obesity with a logistic model

 Step 5- Upload final report